ddwalk77/FDIP/README.md

 variables were narrowed between two and five features.
 Dependent variables were narrowed between one and three features.
 The data was analyzed to gain insights before implementing machine learning algorithms to further determine predictability.
-Through data analysis and further through algorithm implementation, it was discovered that location, data, and time is not enough information to predict a broad incident type, duration, and/or units required.
+Through data analysis, and further through algorithm implementation, it was discovered that location, data, and time is not enough information to predict a broad incident type, duration, and/or units required.
 The best result obtained from an